Components that enable the parametric control of plant selection, distribution, performance, and visualisation.

 Point) has been generated for each instance of a species (in the form of the list) these can be fed into the

 Appearance component.
 This then allows for key geometric features of each individual plant to be projected at a particular point in time.
 At present these visualisation methods are limited to basic circular depictions for criteria such as heights or trunks, root, and canopy radii.
-While offered as flat linework, many existing grasshopper tools can be used to give them volume but filling in interior values, such as when returning canopy circles into spheres can be used to test shading or trunk circles into cylinders to check visual occlusion.
+While offered as flat linework, many existing grasshopper tools can be used to give them volume by filling-in interior values.
+For instance, the circles that represent canopies can be transformed into spheres that can then test simple shading effects.

 Coming Soon: further components that allow for more naturalistic or performance-based planting distribution and 3D visualisation methods.